San Diego Child Custody Attorney

 Finally, even if the family court in California may have jurisdiction to hear a particular child custody case, the court can decline jurisdiction based on the theory of an inconvenient forum.
 There are certain restrictions to this, of course, including another state must want to accept the case.
 The reason that the court in San Diego, California may wish to decline the case may be due to the fact that all or most of the evidence applicable to the case is another state, or it would be extremely inconvenient for the important witnesses in a case (for example, experts, counselors and therapists, etc.) to travel to California to testify.

-Our attorneys also have experience in Hague petitions where the United States and another county, which is a “Hague signatory,” are involved.
+Our San Diego child custody attorneys also have experience in Hague petitions where the United States and another county, which is a “Hague signatory,” are involved.

 If you find yourself in a situation where a parent kidnaps a child, absconds with a child, or flees with a child to another state, country or county within California, be sure to contact our firm to protect your rights to your child.
 Click here for more information from the San Diego County District Attorney’s Office Child Abduction Unit and how they deal with child abductions.